OfficeDev/office-scripts-docs/docs/develop/javascript-libraries.md

 }
 ```

 Many Excel objects are contained in a collection.
-For example, all shapes in a worksheet are contained in a [ShapeCollection](/javascript/api/office-scripts/excel/excel.shapecollection) (as the `Worksheet.shapes` property).
+For example, all [Shapes](/javascript/api/office-scripts/excel/excel.shape) in a worksheet are contained in a [ShapeCollection](/javascript/api/office-scripts/excel/excel.shapecollection) (as the `Worksheet.shapes` property).
 These `*Collection` objects all contain an `items` property, which is an array that stores the objects inside that collection.
 This can be treated like a normal JavaScript array, but the items in the collection have to first be loaded.
 If you need to work with a property on every object in the collection, use a hierarchal load statement (`items/propertyName`).

 The following script logs the type of every shape in the current worksheet.